<< Back

 Anarchism and Other Essays - Emma Goldman

 So far I haven't gotten past the introduction (sorry Emma).
 This is my non-fiction pick for a little while while I'm blowing through fiction.
 Picked it up from a little free library on my last day in Boston.
 Oh how I miss you little free library.
 Much of my summer consisted of exchanging with the two that were closest to my house where the turnover was brutal-- you had to be vigilant!!!
 I saw the whole Court of Thorns and Roses series appear and disappear in a matter of hours!
 I hope someone is enjoying my copy of 1984.
-Anyways.
+Alas.
 This is mostly an excuse to talk about how much I love little free libraries.

 Delta of Venus - Anaïs Nin